 Casper accidentally finds himself in the world of the living after failing to show up for ghost training and befriended a young boy who teaches him the ways of a ghost, while a ruler from the other world attempts to bring him back.

 Casper (the good ghost) with his friend tries to finish "scare school".
 But in order to do so he need to scare people (which is against his nature) along the way Casper and friends goes through many mysteries and adventures.

-Kibosh, supreme ruler of all ghosts, decrees that casper must scare at least one person before Christmas Day so Casper visits Kriss, Massachusetts where he meets the Jollimore family and sets out to complete his mission.
-As usual, kindhearted Casper has a ghastky time trying to scare anyone; so The Ghostly Trio, fed up with his goody-boo-shoes behavior, secretly hires Casper's look-alike cousin Spooky to do the job-with hilarious results.Written by
+Kibosh, supreme ruler of all ghosts, decrees that Casper must scare at least one person before Christmas Day.
+Casper then decides to visits Kriss, Massachusetts, where he meets the Jollimore family and sets out to complete his mission.
+As usual, kindhearted Casper has a ghastly time trying to scare anyone; so The Ghostly Trio, fed up with his goody-boo-shoes behavior, secretly hires Casper's look-alike cousin, Spooky, to do the job-with hilarious results.Written by

 I watched this movie on TV the other day, and I liked it so much, I bought it online right afterwords.
 I guess you have to be a Casper fan to want to run out and buy it like I did, but I bet anyone could at least enjoy this movie.

 If I had to describe this movie in one word, I'd say it's pretty CUTE.
 It's nothing amazing, but you have to keep in mind that's it's mainly for little kids, and possibly families with high cuteness tolerance.
 I think it made an adorable holiday film.

 Not many people I know have seen this movie, and before a few weeks ago I'd never even heard of it.
 And the ones who have seen it say it's stupid, not funny, the animation is horrible, and way too corny.